 So, I went to Portland for the WITS19 Conference, and my husband went for sightseeing and to eat good food!
 We were there for six incredible days.

 Portland Maine in May

-    You know May, it’s the month that’s most unpredictable.
-In some parts of the U.S., it’s the month of the year that seems to be the time when winter is over, but spring hasn’t started to show.
+You know the month of May – it’s the month that’s most unpredictable.
+In some parts of the U.S., it’s the month of the year that seems to be the time when winter is over, and spring hasn’t started to show.
 I have visited some states where all winter sports are closed, and spring/summer sports & adventures hadn’t started yet.
-However, when visiting Portland Maine in May, you can rest assured everything is operating.
+However, when visiting Portland, Maine in May, you can rest assured everything is operating.
 The weather might not be the best, but there is undoubtedly a lot going on.

-    From what we saw, all restaurants were operating and packed with locals & travelers, the hotels were thriving with guests, tours were abundant, and people were walking around town everywhere.
+From what we saw, all the restaurants were operating and packed with locals & travelers.
+The hotels were thriving with guests and bus tours were abundant, and people were walking around town everywhere.

 The hotel we stayed at (AC Hotel of Marriott) had a happy hour each day, and it seemed as though not only guests were indulging, but also locals.
 It’s one of Portland’s newest hotels with large windows facing seaside and everyone looking in to see what was going on.
 It’s a gorgeous hotel, and I’m just sorry I didn’t get a photo of it.

 Driving into Portland Maine

 If driving into Portland, I hope you know how to parallel park.
 We didn’t particularly like that, because neither of us is good at parallel parking.
 We pretty much walked everywhere or had the hotel drive us to nearby places.
 There’s not a lot of free parking either.
 We took advantage of the hotel’s valet parking for $28 a day where we could come and go as we pleased.
 In some areas you can park for free AFTER 6 pm; however, you have to move your vehicle before 8 am the next day or you will get ticketed.
 FYI.